hojabri/slog-viewer/README.md

 1. Open the project in VSCode
 2. Press `F5` to launch Extension Development Host
 3. Open a project with JSON logging
-4. Start debugging and observe formatted logs in "Slog Viewer" output channel
+4. Start debugging and observe formatted logs in the "Slog Viewer" panel

 ## Limitations

-- The extension creates a separate "Slog Viewer" output channel for formatted logs
+- The extension displays formatted logs in a separate "Slog Viewer" panel (VSCode API limitation prevents modifying the Debug Console directly)
-- Original Debug Console still shows raw JSON (this is a VSCode API limitation)
+- Original Debug Console still shows raw JSON output
-- ANSI colors require VSCode 1.80.0 or later
+- Only structured logs (JSON/logfmt) are formatted; plain text logs remain in the Debug Console

 ## Contributing